threefoldtech/zos/README.md

 0-OS is an autonomous operating system design to expose raw compute, storage and network capacity.

+This repository host the V2 of 0-OS which is a complete rewrite from scratch.
+If you want to know about the history and decision that motivated the creation of the V2, you can read [this article](docs/history/readme.md)

+0-OS is mainly used to run node on the Threefold Grid.
+Head to <https://threefold.io> to learn more about Threefold and the grid.

 ## Documentation

 Start exploring the code base by first checking the [documentation](/docs) and [specification documents](/specs)